supplychainstudies/OpenSupplyChains/docs/install.md

 		sudo a2enmod rewrite

-	After setting DOCROOT to the location of the sourcemap code change the settings on that directory to either AllowOverrides All
+	After setting DOCROOT to the location of the sourcemap code change the settings on that directory to `AllowOverrides All` So that rewrite rules in `.htaccess` files will be checked.
-	Or
-		AllowOverride FileInfo ....
-	So that rewrite rules in .htaccess files will be checked.
-Also

 2. There are a number of dependencies which you'll need.

-	apt-get install php5-cli php5-dev php5-gd php5-mcrypt php5-curl php5-pgsql
+		apt-get install php5-gd php5-mcrypt php5-curl php5-pgsql

 ##Basic Database Installation

 1. Be sure you have PostgreSQL properly installed.
-I use 8.4.
-On Ubuntu, or other Linux distributions which use apt, you can do the following:

 		apt-get install postgresql

 2. Install PostGIS.
 Most packaged installations will also make available a database template you can use to create a database with GIS features.

-	Alternatively, you can install PostGIS 1.4 which is compatible with PostgreSQL 8.4.
-Install all the neccessary files from synaptic then run the below commands.
+Make sure you get the right version, like PostGIS 1.4 which is compatible with PostgreSQL 8.4.
+Install all the necessary files then install its.

 		./configure
 		make